ma7moudShaaban/Penetration-Testing/Web/Race Condition/README.md

         ```
     - Start the attack by clicking Attack.
         - If successful, the gift card is redeemed multiple times, increasing your balance.

+- **Send in parallel prerequisites (Burp Repeater)**
+> [!NOTE]
+> To send a group of requests in parallel, the group must meet the following criteria:
+>
+>   - All requests in the group must use the same host, port, and transport layer protocols.
+>   - HTTP/1 keep-alive must not be enabled for the project.

 ## Prevention
 - Use SQL WRITE locks to prevent simultaneous database access: